Jigsaw puzzle: Puzzle pieces

-Most jigsaw puzzles are square, rectangular or round, with edge pieces with one straight or smoothly curved side, plus four corner pieces (if the puzzle is square or rectangular).
-However, some puzzles have edge, and corner pieces cut like the rest, with no straight sides, making it more challenging to identify them.
-Other puzzles utilize more complex edge pieces to form unique shapes when assembled, such as profiles of animals.
+Most puzzles are square or rectangular, with edge pieces with one straight side, and four corner pieces.
+However, some puzzles have edge and corner pieces cut like the rest, with no straight sides, making them more challenging to identify.
+Some puzzles are round or in a more complex shape, such as profiles of animals, and their edge pieces are therefore curved.
+Spherical puzzles can have triangular edge pieces.